Why you will love the Australian Open Tennis Qualifying Tournament

 Empty Seats!

 What’s the first thing you notice?
-Is it all the empty seats?
+Answer: all the empty seats!
 You won’t find this in the following weeks.
 Where else in the world can I invite all my girlfriends to join me in watching professional tennis, and we can have the whole grandstand for ourselves?

 Richard Gasquet 2025 AO Qualifying